-Accountable Care Organizations in the US have several common characteristics with Health Links in Ontario, yet there also notable differences.
-Importantly, we must highlight the voluntary participation and flexibility of the programs, allowing the networks of providers to organize in the way that best fits their needs.
-For example, financial incentives are only in place for ACOs, only Health Links use defined geographic areas, and while Health Links specifically focus on high users, ACOs have a broader mandate to Medicare beneficiaries.
+Accountable Care Organizations in the US have several common characteristics yet important differences with Health Links in Ontario.
+Among the first, it is worth highlighting the voluntary participation and flexibility of the programs, allowing the networks of providers to organize in the way that better fits their needs.
+Among the latter, financial incentives are only in place for ACOs, only Health Links use defined geographic areas, and while Health Links specifically focus on high users, ACOs have a broader mandate to Medicare beneficiaries.